-What is a Graduate Certificate of Sport Management?The Graduate Certificate of Sport Management will build your knowledge and skills in the field of sport management.
-Learn the cognitive, technical and creative skills to make effective global business decisions, and develop leadership and team building skills necessary to manage dynamic, modern organisations.
+What is a Graduate Certificate of Sport Management?A Graduate Certificate of Sport Management will build your knowledge and skills in the field of sport management.
+Torrens University co-delivers this degree with Real Madrid Graduate School.
+Develop leadership and team-building skills necessary to manage dynamic, modern organisations.

 - Develop an understanding of reflexive and ethical leadership in sport management.